pinaraf/pg-copyjit/README.md

 Get my gist?

-Licensed under PostgreSQL license (because we reuse some PG code directly), but not done properly in repository yet...
+Licensed under PostgreSQL license (because I reuse some PG code directly), but not done properly in repository yet...

-I won't tell you how to build, that's not fun, and I don't want too many people to play with this experiment yet.
+How to build?
+Like any extension! make
+How to use it? `jit_provider='copyjit'` in your postgresql.conf (after make install, of course)

 EXPERIMENTAL!